import logging

 {

-var_name: (tuple(standarized_data.coords), data[i_var])
+var_name: (tuple(standarized_data.coords), data[:, i_var])

 for i_var, var_name in enumerate(standarized_data.data_vars)